Providing Essential Resources – Fundamental to Ending War

 Daly is addressing the issue of global ecological disaster.
 He explains why the global community cannot continue to rely on growth as the cure for the economic ills of modern life.
 He describes what he calls "economic growth" and "uneconomic growth."
 Economic growth occurs when increases in production increase personal well-being and the cost to environmental resources is outweighed by the improvements in lives and the accumulation of man-made capital (such as roads, factories, and appliances).
 Uneconomic growth occurs when production increases at the expense of well-being and the depletion of resources is worth more than the items created or built.

 According to Daly, most developed countries have probably already made the transition from the former to the latter.
-In other words, developed nations are using up natural resources at an alarming rate and not becoming all that much personally happier for it.
+In other words, developed nations are using up natural resources at an alarming rate and not becoming all that much personally better off and happier for it.

 Many experts dealing with these resource issues are, for example, beginning to question the wisdom of massive globalization when it comes to the basics.
 Sharing art, music, scientific advances, sports, sharing the cultural advancements that can link us together as humans facing a shared future is to be valued.
 But when it comes to life's essentials, people and organizations with foresight are exploring the importance of local self-reliance, a concept that certainly isn't new.